home-assistant/home-assistant.io/source/_integrations/amazon_polly.markdown

   type: string
   default:  22050 for MP3 and Ogg Vorbis, 16000 for pcm
 engine:
   description: "Override the default engine.
-Can be either of `standard` or `neural`.
+Can be either of `standard`, `neural`, `long-form` or `generative`.
 See Amazon documentation for compatible regions and voices."
   required: false
   type: string
   default: standard